 Because patients are keeping up with routine preventative care, they can receive restorative treatment before it gets to the point of being an emergency dental visit or even worse—an ER visit, which can cost $1,000 or more.

-These aren’t the only benefits patients receive from in-office dental membership plans, but they are certainly important ones—especially if a patient recently had dental coverage and is transitioning to the uninsured population.
+While these are not the only benefits patients receive from dental membership plans, they are certainly important ones.
+These benefits would be particularly important if a patient had dental coverage and recently lost it.
 When you have a membership plan already in place to meet your patients’ needs, it’s easy for your existing patients to have peace of mind when they experience life changes.
+You already take care of their teeth, now give them the complete care they need.